Board of Regents

 Erin Hames

 Erin Hames is the Headmaster at Heritage Preparatory School, a classical Christian school in Atlanta, GA.
 She previously served as the President of ReformEd, a law and consulting firm focused on improving educational opportunities and outcomes for children and students.
-Prior to launching ReformEd, Erin served as Governor Nathan Deal’s Deputy Chief of Staff and, prior to that, as Governor Sonny Perdue’s Policy Director and Chief of Staff at the Georgia Department of Education.
+Prior to launching ReformEd, Erin served as Gov. Nathan Deal’s Deputy Chief of Staff and, prior to that, as Gov. Sonny Perdue’s Policy Director and Chief of Staff at the Georgia Department of Education.
 Erin started her career as a public school classroom teacher where she was named as her school’s First Year Teacher of the Year.
 She received her undergraduate degree from the University of Georgia College of Education and a law degree from Georgia State University College of Law.
 She also earned a Women’s Certificate from Southeastern Baptist Theological Seminary.

 Erin is a member of the State Bar of Georgia.
 She received the 2016 Professional Achievement Award from the University of Georgia’s College of Education, was a member of the 2013 40 Under 40 Class by the University of Georgia’s Alumni Association and was selected as a 2010 Henry Toll Fellow by the Council of State Governments.
 She and her husband, Ben, natives of Clarksville, Georgia, live in Atlanta with their two young children, Isaac and Rachel.